govuk-one-login/govuk-one-login-frontend/packages/frontend-vital-signs/README.md

 The purpose of this package is to make it easy for our FE services to scale in response to demand.

 The package is owned by the DI Frontend Capability team, part of the development of this tool involves ongoing discovery with the pods responsible for maintaining the frontend repositories that make up the One Login journey.
-A stable release of the package is now deployed in production.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>